Love Island 2020 cast – meet the full line-up of singletons looking for love

 Coupled up with: Callum

-Shaughna is definitely about to make an impression on Love Island as she plans to have a profession in politics when the present is over.
-Together with her worst behavior pondering she’s at all times proper, will she discover a man who shares her drive?
+Shaughna is actually about to make an impression on Love Island as she plans to have a profession in politics when the present is over.
+Together with her worst behavior pondering she’s all the time proper, will she discover a man who shares her drive?

 Learn extra about Shaughna right here.